freckle/yesod-page-cursor/README.md

 }
 ```

-The token can then be passed as a query param to retrieve the next page.
+The link can be used to retrieve the next page.

 ```sh
 $ curl 'some-rest.com/endpoint?next=eyJsYXN0UG9zaXRpb24iOjMsInBhcmFtcyI6WzEsbnVsbF0sImxpbWl0IjozfQ=='